dstnbrkr/componentkit/_docs/build-collectionview-using-componentkit.md

 ## Handle actions

-Time to interact with those items now, nothing special here you can use the regular selection APIs.
-Let's say our models sometimes have an URL that we want to open every time the user taps on an item.
+Time to interact with those items now; nothing special here you can use the regular selection APIs.
+Let's say our models sometimes have a URL that we want to open every time the user taps on an item.

 ```objc++
 	- (void)dataSource:(CKComponentCollectionViewDataSource *)dataSource didSelectItemAtIndexPath:(NSIndexPath *)indexPath